 In the fourth installment of the Mission Impossible series, Ethan Hunt and a new team race against time to track down Hendricks, a dangerous terrorist who has gained access to Russian nuclear launch codes and is planning a strike on the United States.
 An attempt by the team to stop him at the Kremlin ends in a disaster, with an explosion causing severe damage to the Kremlin and the IMF being implicated in the bombing, forcing the President to invoke Ghost Protocol, under which the IMF is disavowed, and will be offered no help or backup in any form.
 Undaunted, Ethan and his team chase Hendricks to Dubai, and from there to Mumbai, but several spectacular action sequences later, they might still be too late to stop a disaster.
 Written by

-The actor that hands Ethan the black mask to place over his head to meet the arms dealer appeared in the first Mission: Impossible (1996) movie, giving him the same style mask when he is being taken to meet Max, an arms dealer.
+The actor that hands Ethan the black mask to place over his head to meet the arms dealer appeared in Mission: Impossible (1996), giving him the same style mask when he is being taken to meet Max, an arms dealer.
 See more »

 [in Russian, to Burly Russian Prisoner]

 Hey, how did you open your cell door?

 See more »

 Much like the first 'Mission: Impossible' movie, the opening credits to this film contain major plot points to the film.
 See more »

 Saw this at a London IMAX press preview screening.